debug-ml-iclr2019/debug-ml-iclr2019.github.io/README.md

 | Finnian Lattimore (Australian National University) | Xin Zhang (MIT) |

 ## Call for Research Papers (deadline has passed)
-### See Call for Talks and Demos for Debugging-in-Practice Track at top of this page
+### See Call for Talks and Demos for Debugging-in-Practice Track at the top of this page
 Topics of interest are listed below, although we also welcome submissions that do not directly fit into these topics.

 ### Topics